 Please read these facts before making a circumcision decision

 - Worldwide prevalence: Circumcision is nearly universal among Muslims who do it for cultural or religious reasons.
-Aside from Muslims, only about 10% of the world’s males are circumcised.
+Aside from Muslims, Jews, and Americans, only about 5% of the world’s males are circumcised.

 - Medical organization policies: No national medical organization in the world recommends routine circumcision of male infants.
 (See Circumcision Policies of International Organizations.)